JuliaML/MLDataPattern.jl/docs/documentation/container.rst

 impact of using the keyword argument is negligible.

-All possible values for the positional API are contained in the namespace ``ObsDim``, which itself is exported by ``LearnBase``.
+All possible values for the positional API are contained in the namespace ``ObsDim``, which itself is provided by the package ``LearnBase.jl``.

 .. class:: ObsDim.Undefined

    Default value for most data sources.
-Denotes that the concept of an observation dimension is not defined for the given data.
+It represents the fact that the concept of an observation dimension is not defined for the given data.

    Can usually be ommited.